10 Nutrients to Improve Thyroid Function

 7. Tyrosine:

 The amino acid tyrosine works in a joint effort with iodine to produce thyroid hormones T4 and T3.
 Tyrosine provides the structural foundation for thyroid hormones.
-Low levels of tyrosine levels is linked to a reduction in thyroid hormones and also a decrease in neurotransmitters like dopamine affecting the central nervous system (12).
+Low levels of tyrosine are linked to a reduction in thyroid hormones and also a decrease in neurotransmitters like dopamine affecting the central nervous system (12).

 thyroid function